- News & Events

 - Contact Us

 As the vigorous development of art market in Asia is boosting an increasingly high demand for art education, China Europe International Business School joins hands with Christie’s Education to jointly launch “The Global Art Market: Artwork Collection & Investment” Programme.
-An international team of dedicated art-world experts, academics and practitioners will be brought together in Beijing, Taipei, Hong Kong and London, to offer a full range of knowledge about art appreciation, collection, management and investment to those wishing to gain an in-depth understanding of all aspects of the art business.
+An international team of dedicated art-world experts, academics and practitioners will be brought together in Beijing, Taipei, Hong Kong, London and Shanghai, to offer a full range of knowledge about art appreciation, collection, management and investment to those wishing to gain an in-depth understanding of all aspects of the art business.
 The Programme will give participants access to all parts of the art world through art related lectures, field visits, as well as communication and interactions with art-world experts.

 China Europe International Business School (CEIBS) was established in 1994 as a joint venture between the European Commission and the Municipal Government of Shanghai.
 The school aims to combine international management education with profound knowledge of Chinese business environment, and to educate responsible leaders versed in “China Depth, Global Breadth”.
 CEIBS has brought together a prestigious faculty team whose members come from top international business schools, regularly provide consulting services to Chinese and multinational companies, and develop China-relevant cases.
 CEIBS offers a full-time MBA programme, a part-tem Finance MBA programme, a part-time executive MBA programme, and a wide array of Executive Education programmes.